rchitic/ShuffleDetect/README.md

 Hence, shuffling can act as a detection mechanism for adversarial images.
 The idea is to compare a CNN's prediction for an image before and after shuffling.
 If the two predictions are different, the detector will declare the image adversarial;
 If the two predictions are identical (in terms of category, not probability), the detector will declare the image clean.

+This project generates adversarial images for various attacks and runs the detector to obtain a detection rate and a false positive rate for each attack.
+It contains code to generate all attacks (except the EA attack) and run the detector.
+The adversarial images from the EA attack are obtained separately, but the detector can still be run on them.